CyberT33N/android-cheat-sheet/README.md

 # Redmi Note 12 4G NFC (Topaz)
-- **As it seems for the moment no Android 14 GSI Image is working**
+- **As it seems for the moment no official & unofficial Android 14 GSI Image is working**
+- **As it seems for the moment no official & unofficial Android 13 GSI Image is able to recieve SMS**

 <br><br>
 <br><br>